miamaric12/HAPPy/README.md

 ## **How to install**

 - First, python and a package manager needs to be installed.
 Anaconda is one option and can be installed from [here](https://www.anaconda.com/products/individual).
-- The prerequisite packages for this software can then be installed using the command `conda install scipy numpy matplotlib scikit-image numba skan jupyter` .
+- The prerequisite packages for this software can then be installed using the command `conda install scipy numpy matplotlib scikit-image numba skan jupyter networkx toolz matplotlib-scalebar` .
 - Download this repository by clicking the green download button above.

 ## **How to use**